Lee Goldberg: Publishing

 In December 2020, he launched another publishing imprint, Cutting Edge Books, to release vintage crime novels, thrillers, westerns, and literary fiction from the 40s, 50s, and early 60s that had fallen out-of-print, including the work of authors Robert Dietrich (E. Howard Hunt), James Howard, March Hastings (Sally Singer), Stuart James, Bud Clifton (David Derek Stacton), and Richard Himmel.

 Awards

 Goldberg has been nominated twice for an Edgar Award by the Mystery Writers of America and twice for a Shamus Award by the Private Eye Writers of America.
 He was the 2012 recipient of the Poirot Award from Malice Domestic.

 He has served as a board member for the Mystery Writers of America and also founded, alongside novelist Max Allan Collins, the International Association of Media Tie-in Writers.

-In July 2021, he was selected by the City of Agoura, California as their 2021 One City One Book honoree.
+In July 2021, he was selected by the City of Agoura, California as their 2021 One City One Book honoree for his novel Lost Hills.

+In March 2024, his novel Calico was honored by the Western Writers of America as a finalist for their Spur Award for Best Contemporary Western.

 Personal life

 Goldberg has three younger siblings – Tod Goldberg, Linda Woods and Karen Dinino—all of whom are writers.
 His uncle is true crime author Burl Barer.
-Goldberg is of Jewish background.

 He lives with his wife and daughter in Calabasas.